kubeshop/testkube/docs/docs/articles/creating-tests.md

 ```

-We also provide special helper methods to use in job template:
+We also provide special helper methods to use in the job template:
-`vartypeptrtostring` - method to convert pointer to varibale type to string type
+`vartypeptrtostring` - method to convert a pointer to a variable type to a string type

 Usage example:
 ```yaml